 The changes to the EU VAT place of supply of digital services rules will affect all companies who are supplying broadcasting, telecommunications and e-services (‘digital services’) to consumers in the EU.
 Presently, the amount of VAT to be applied to digital services is determined by the location of the supplier but from 1st January 2015 onwards, the place of taxation will be the location of the consumer.
-We wrote about this previously, you can click here for full details on the changes.

 The new rules represent a potentially huge technical and administrative headache for e-services companies as it will be their responsibility to establish where their consumers are based and therefore what level of VAT needs to be paid.
 They will also have to provide proof of customer location beyond a billing address, such as the IP address the customer is using to purchase or download their services.

 Organisations unable to comply with the new rules will be penalised depending on which EU member’s tax regulation they are deemed to have broken.
 Fines will vary across the EU, but may be as high as double the amount of unpaid VAT, and, in some EU member states, companies may also face legal and criminal proceedings.